 Water for the environment continues to be delivered as part of SA's entitlement flow in addition to a small volume from the Goulburn River.
-Flows at the SA border are expected to remain in the range of 4-6 GL/day throughout September.
+Flows at the SA border are expected to remain in the range of 4-5 GL/day throughout the remainder of September.